azizjon0/Alien-Morphology-Predictor/README.md

 This project introduces **BioMorphoRegressor (BMR)** — a speculative ML-based method for predicting the **morphological structure** of alien lifeforms based on atmospheric and environmental features.

 BMR takes in a planet’s:
-- oxygen & nitrogen levels
-- UV radiation
-- humidity
-- presence of water
-- estimated organism size

-...and outputs expected biological features like number of limbs, eyes, symmetry, skin type, and more.

-It’s a blend of **biological inspiration**, **planetary physics**, and **machine learning logic**.

-Based on simulated planetary conditions:

 - 🌬 `oxygen_pct` and `nitrogen_pct`
 - 🔆 `uv_level` (low / medium / high)
 - 💧 `humidity` and `water_presence`
 - 📏 `size_m` — estimated body size in meters

+...and outputs expected biological features like number of limbs, eyes, symmetry, skin type, and more.

+It’s a blend of **biological inspiration**, **planetary physics**, and **machine learning logic**.

 🧠 **Model:** `RandomForestClassifier` with `MultiOutputClassifier`
 📊 **Dataset:** 250 augmented samples inspired by modern and Jurassic species under different planetary conditions.